storybookjs/react-native/addons/addon-contexts/README.md

 ### `icon : string?` (default `undefined`)

+A icon displayed in the Storybook toolbar to control contextual props.
 This addon allows you to define an icon for each contextual environment individually.
 Take a look from what are currently supported [icon lists](https://storybooks-official.netlify.com/?path=/story/basics-icon--labels) from the official Storybook story.
 You must define an icon first if you want to take advantage on switching props dynamically in your Storybook toolbar.

 ### `title : string` (required)